Definition

 A property can be associated to a set of properties based on a category.

-AT Internet provides categories for your standard properties, but you can also create your own categories to setup your own gatherings of properties when looking for a property.
+Piano Analytics provides categories for your standard properties, but you can also create your own categories to setup your own gatherings of properties when looking for a property.

 A property can be hidden to your users in Piano Analytics.